linux-remote/linux-remote/README.md

 ## Start
 `linux-remote start`

-Runing as user "linux-remote" user.
+Start as user "linux-remote" user.
 ## Other Management
 The following command needs to be executed by the "linux-remote" user, except `-v`.